Considering a job at Starbucks?

 As of 2022, all Starbucks baristas make at least $15.00 as a base hourly rate, so I’ll use that as our lowest earning amount.

-In certain places in California and Washington, baristas make up to $20.00 per hour.
-I’ll use this at our highest earning amount.
+In certain areas of California and Washington, baristas can earn up to $20.00 per hour.
+I'll use this at our highest earning amount.

-Please note that this amount does not include tips yet.
-We’re just trying to determine the base pay for now.
+Please note that this amount does not include tips at this time.
+We're currently determining the base pay.

 In either case, the barista falls into the middle tax bracket, where 12% of their earned income goes toward taxes.

-With those calculations, we can say that an employee on the lower end of the earnings scale who works 40 hours per week makes $600 in gross pay per week.
+With those calculations, we can determine that an employee on the lower end of the earnings scale, who works 40 hours per week, earns $600 in gross pay per week.

 Here's how I got there: $15.00 x 40 = $600.00

-Now, let’s take away 12% of that because that’s what will go to taxes.
+Now, let’s subtract 12% of that, as that’s what will go to taxes.
 That will leave us with $528.00 after taxes.

 Here's how I got there: $600.00 x 12% (or 0.12) = $528.00

-That means that a Starbucks barista only makes the minimum or brings home around $13.20 per hour.
+That means a Starbucks barista typically earns the minimum wage or brings home around $13.20 per hour.

 Here's how I got there: $528.00 / 40 = $13.20

-If we do the same calculations for a barista earning on the higher end, we come up with about $17.60 per hour.
+If we perform the same calculations for a barista earning on the higher end, we arrive at approximately $17.60 per hour.

-If we calculate the average of the higher and lower earning pools, we arrive at $15.40 per hour, so we’ll use that as a base.
+If we calculate the average of the higher and lower earning pools, we arrive at $15.40 per hour; therefore, we’ll use that as our base.

 Adding in tips for a final number